mdancho84/mdancho84.github.io/_drafts/data-science-job-in-under-30-days.md

 Plus everyone had been asking me to make Python courses, so I was hell-bent on creating them (even though I not so secretly dislike python...
 R rules).

-But then 2-weeks later, at a birthday party for my niece, I was chatting with a family friend that was a Chiropractor.
+But then 2-weeks later, at a birthday party for my niece, I was chatting with a family friend that is a Chiropractor.
 He had recently decided to open up his own practice and was having trouble getting clients.
-And costs were stacking up.
+And costs for his business were stacking up.

 Me being an entrepreneur, I wanted to help.
-I asked what his main gripe was.
+I asked what his main problem was.

 He said, _"You know I went to school to become a Chiropractor.
-The teach you all of the skills needed to adjust someone and help them get better.
-But never once did they teach me how to actually open up a practice and market myself."_
+School teaches you all of the skills needed to adjust someone's spine and help them get better.
+But never once did they teach me how to actually open up a chiropractor practice and market my business."_

 ### **I knew exactly how he felt.**

 I remembered becoming a data scientist consultant and having to figure out "the hard way" about how to land clients.

-And, then when I created my e-learning business after getting an MBA that no one ever taught me in the program how to market my business services, so I spent years figuring that out too.
+And, then after getting an MBA and eventually starting my e-learning business, that no one in my MBA ever taught me how to market my business services, so I spent years figuring that out too.

 And, so I gave him some strategies that I was using and now he's starting to get paying clients through the door.
 Sweet!

 # So what does this have to do with the data science hiring process?

-Well, that night I thought about Justin, the student that just a couple weeks before said, _"we never learn how to actually get the data science job."_
+Well, that night I thought about Justin, the student that just a couple weeks before said, _"we never learn how to actually get the data science job \[in your or anyone else's data science program\]."_

-And that's when I knew I had to create it.
+### And that's when I knew I had to create it.

 My marketing team and I agreed that we would create a "quick course" on how to get a job.
 Maybe spend a couple of weeks on it.
 You know, because getting a job is pretty straight-forward, right?